Bird of Paradise Plant (Strelitzia reginae) Indoor Care, Propagation, Problems with Remedies

 The mature plants do not require very frequent repotting as the plant prefers to be root-bound to enhance flowering.

-Ensure the pot has a drainage hole and the soil is free-draining soil to prevent it from getting soggy as it can lead to root-rot disease.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Ensure that the pot has a drainage hole and the soil is free-draining soil to prevent it from getting soggy as it can lead to root-rot.
+Check out these pots with drainage holes on Amazon.

 Propagation